Desktop search: Mac OS

 Spotlight was released in 2005 as part of Mac OS X 10.4 Tiger.
 It is a Selection-based search tool, which means the user invokes a query using only the mouse.
 Spotlight allows the user to search the Internet for more information about any keyword or phrase contained within a document or webpage, and uses a built-in calculator and Oxford American Dictionary to offer quick access to small calculations and word definitions.
 While Spotlight initially has a long startup time, this decreases as the hard disk is indexed.
 As files are added by the user, the index is constantly updated in the background using minimal CPU & RAM resources.

 Linux

 There are a wide range of desktop search options for Linux users, depending upon the skill level of the user, their preference to use desktop tools which tightly integrate into their desktop environment, command-shell functionality (often with advanced scripting options), or browser-based users interfaces to locally running software.
-In addition, many users create their own indexing from a variety of indexing packages (e.g. one which does extraction and indexing of PDF/DOC/DOCX/ODT documents well, another search engine which works w/ vcard, LDAP, and other directory/contact databases, as well as the conventional find and locate commands.
+In addition, many users create their own indexing from a variety of indexing packages (e.g. one which does extraction and indexing of PDF/DOC/DOCX/ODT documents well, another search engine which works ith/ vcard, LDAP, and other directory/contact databases, as well as the conventional find and locate commands.